ToonWeyens/toonweyens.github.io/index.md

     *[MathWorks](https://nl.mathworks.com/)*

-    - I assist industry and research institutes with broad adoption of MathWorks products, minimizing risk and maximizing efficiency
+    - Use technical credibility to assist industry and research institutes with broad adoption of MathWorks products, work in team to connect to relevant groups in their and our organizations
-    - Through technical guidance and PoCs, we enable them get from idea to deployed application, connecting data to hybrid first-principle / AI models
+    - Responsibilities:
+        - **Deep engagements**: Collaborate with strategic enterprise customers to design and subsequently coordinate creation of modern server-based Data Science & engineering platforms with browser-based access and predefined connectivity to data streams & CI/CD pipelines
+        - **Technical advisor**: Guide MathWorks customers and connect internal and external resources
+        - **Internal expertise**: Provide colleagues with expertise and tutoring in newer areas
+        - **MathWorks product champion**: public speaking, organization of industry or product-specific seminars, webinars and workshops
     - Areas of expertise: Data Science, Internet of Things, Parallel and Cloud Computing, High-Performance Computing, Enterprise Integration, Mathematical and Computational Physics

 Jan '17 - Dec '18